 The collection of flood-damaged items is reliant a number of variables, including weather.
 If your collection hasn't happened as planned, please phone Council customer services on 06 871 5000 for an update on your area's collection.

-To advise an address for rural or residential silt collection please call 0800 108 838 and wait to speak to an operator (don't select an option).
+To advise an address for rural or residential silt collection please call 0800 108 838 and select '2' for Cyclone-related waste collections.
 You will be asked a few questions to enable our collection teams to select the right collection and disposal options.

 Please note: We are asking residents to provide information on the general make-up of the silt to allow our team to select the right site for disposal.
 We don’t expect residents to sift through their silt, but rather to assist our teams to be informed and prepared to deal with the collection.

 For a full list of FAQs related to silt collection, click here.